 What does this mean for Trinidad and Tobago?

-El Niño during the late wet season and early dry season typically means suppression of rainfall in Trinidad and Tobago, leading to rainfall deficits during these periods.
-At the same time, daytime temperatures tend to be warmer than average, especially during the early dry season.
-Generally, potential effects of El Niño on Trinidad and Tobago include: reduced rainfall, warmer temperatures, shift in temperature extremes, reduced tropical cyclone activity in waters east of Trinidad and Tobago, and increased incidences of bush fires.
+El Niño during the dry season typically means suppression of rainfall in Trinidad and Tobago, leading to rainfall deficits.
+At the same time, daytime temperatures tend to be warmer than average, especially during the mid to late-dry season.
+Potentially, these conditions typically favour a shift in temperature extremes and increased incidence of bush fires.

-Guide: El Niño is declared when average SSTs in a region of the central and eastern equatorial Pacific known as the Niño 3.4 region become at least 0.5oC warmer than average in the preceding month and the warming is expected to persist for five consecutive overlapping three month periods.
-This must be in concurrence with the atmosphere in the Niño 3.4 region responding by weakening the trade-winds, while reducing rainfall and thunderstorm activity over the western equatorial Pacific Ocean and increasing it over the eastern half of the tropical Pacific Ocean.
+Guide: An El Niño is declared when the average SSTs in the central and eastern equatorial Pacific Ocean become at least 0.5oC warmer than average in the preceding month and the warming is expected to persist for five consecutive overlapping three-month periods.
+This must occur together with a corresponding change in overlying the atmospheric circulation, manifested by: reduced rainfall and thunderstorm activity over Indonesia and increased rainfall activity over the central or eastern Pacific Ocean; weakened easterly low-level winds or westerly wind anomalies in the low levels across the equatorial western Pacific Ocean; and westerly upper-level wind anomalies in the eastern Pacific Ocean.
 The TTMS El Niño/La Niña Watch is activated when the ENSO Outlook indicates a probability of approximately 50% chance or greater for development of El Niño or La Niña.